-Your business's legal name will be required on all government forms and applications, and is particularly important to use on your application for a federal employer identification number.
+Your business's legal name will be required on all government forms and applications, and it's particularly important to use on your application for a federal employer identification number.

 If you plan to use a name that's different from your business's legal name, you'll need to register the name you want to use with a government agency.
-For more information, see the following question, What is a fictitious business name?
+For more information, see, What Is a DBA?

-You may also want to take advantage of the extra protection that registering your name as a trademark can give you.
+You might also want to take advantage of the extra protection that registering your name as a trademark can give you.
 While it's not required, registering your name as a trademark at the state and/or federal level can prevent other businesses from using a name that's likely to be confused with your business name.
-For more information, see Filing a Federal Trademark Application FAQ.
+For more information, see our FAQ on filing a federal trademark application.

 Some people confuse choosing a business name with choosing a type of ownership structure, such as a corporation or limited liability company (LLC).
 But you can't just tack "Inc." or "LLC" onto the end of your business name and start calling yourself a corporation or LLC.

-First you must form a corporation or LLC, and to do so you've got to follow certain filing procedures to register the new type of company with your state.
-For more information on the various types of businesses, see Learn About Business Ownership Structures.
+First, you must form a corporation or LLC, and to do so you've got to follow certain filing procedures to register the new type of company with your state.

 For step-by-step help in choosing and registering your business name, see The Small Business Start-Up Kit: A Step-by-Step Legal Guide, by Peri H. Pakroo (Nolo).